valyrian24052/Gyan-Setu/README.md

 1. Process educational documents in `data/sample_documents/`
 2. Build a knowledge base
 3. Start an interactive session where you can practice responding to classroom scenarios
+4. Receive feedback on your teaching strategies and see simulated student responses

 ### Creating Your Own Chatbot